1800 A.D. to Present

 Vergarola (Pola) photographed at 2:15 PM on August 18, 1946

-(Courtesy of La Voce del Popolo and provided by Franco G. Aitala)
+(Courtesy of La Voce del Popolo and by Franco G. Aitala)

 August 18, 1946